traumverloren/make-your-leds-better-listeners/make-your-leds-better-listeners.md

 ^ Separate Wifi module

-^ So doesn't have to yield to wifi core, steady wifi throughput
+^ Don't have to yield all the time to the WiFi core, since its a separate chip.
+You get full reign of the processor and timing

 ^ 2X cost of Feather Huzzah